Tips for Moving with Pets - Help Your Pets Love Your New Florida Home

 Moving by Car

-Whether you are driving across the country of your new Florida home is just a short drive away, here are tips for travelling with pets in the car.
+Whether you are driving across the country of your new Florida home is just a short drive away, here are tips for traveling with pets in the car.

 - Ensure your pet is kept safe in their crate or carrier; preferably select one which can be seat belted or secured in your vehicle.